vip-workshop/vip-workshop.github.io/index.md

     “The Economic Roots of Violence: The Unintended Consequences of Colombia's Close Peace Referendum” by Andrés Felipe Rivera-Triviño (Universidad Javeriana-Cali) & Paula Zamora-Raiño (Texas A&M University)

-     “The Economic Roots of Violence: The Unintended Consequences of Colombia's Close Peace Referendum” by Sara Daub (University of Maryland & The Hertie School)
+     “Support from Afar?
+The Logic of Diaspora Sponsorship to Rebel Organizations” by Sara Daub (University of Maryland & The Hertie School)